 Total Disability Veterans Compensation.
 Amounts received from the United States Government by unemployable disabled veterans on account of such disability which occurred in connection with military service.
 For the purpose of Total Disability Veterans Compensation, “veteran” means a person who is a veteran as defined in M.G.L. c.
 4, § 7(43).

 Umbrella Tenant Organization.
-A group of tenants or other residents consisting of representatives from two or more LTOs that have been authorized by the LTOs to assume some or all of the LTOs' rights and duties under 760 CMR 6.09.
+A group of Tenants or other Residents consisting of representatives from two or more LTOs that have been authorized by the LTOs to assume some or all of the LTOs' rights and duties under 760 CMR 6.09.

 Utilities.
 Any or all of the following: electricity and any other fuels for heat, hot water, and cooking.